core-wg/oscore/draft-ietf-core-object-security.md

   * "" (empty string) if the CoAP Object-Security option is empty, or
   * the value of the CoAP Object-Security option {{obj-sec-value}} in base64url encoding (Section 5 of {{RFC4648}}) without padding (see {{RFC7515}} Appendix C for implementation notes for this encoding).

-The value of the payload is the OSCORE payload {{oscore-payl}}, also base64url-encoded without padding.
+The value of the body is the OSCORE payload {{oscore-payl}}, also base64url-encoded without padding.

 Example: